Yang Yiming: College career

 In 2013, Yang was registered as a player at the MCC Tribunes of Monroe Community College, where he scored 9 goals in 16 matches.
 Notably on 2 October 2013, he scored a hat-trick against the Genesee Cougars.

 Club career

-Yang Yiming would make his debut for Shijiazhuang Ever Bright (later known as Cangzhou Mighty Lions), initially as a forward on 29 June 2016, in a Chinese FA Cup game against Hebei China Fortune FC that ended in a 3–2 defeat.
+Yang made his debut for Shijiazhuang Ever Bright (later known as the Cangzhou Mighty Lions), initially as a forward on 29 June 2016, in a Chinese FA Cup game against Hebei China Fortune FC that ended in a 3–2 defeat.
 He would go on to score his first goal for the club on 28 October 2018, in a league game against Yanbian FC that ended in a 3–0 victory.
 He would be moved to centre-back and go on to establish himself as a regular with the club in the 2019 league campaign where he would help the team to a runners-up position and promotion into the top tier.